Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Document your plan.
 Write down who does what, how to reach them, and where backups are located.
 Keep this accessible even when primary systems are unavailable.

-Test annually at minimum.
+Test quarterly.
 Verify your backups actually restore and your procedures work as documented.
+Quarterly testing is now the standard that cyber insurers expect.

 Every business operates under different constraints and faces different risks.
 A healthcare practice has compliance requirements a retail shop doesn't.
 An e-commerce business has tighter uptime requirements than a consulting firm.
 The framework remains consistent, but implementation should reflect your specific situation.